Brunch & Batter

 • Vanilla extract- Adds a nice sweet note.

-• Cinnamon- A little warm spice compliments the blueberries.
+• Cinnamon- A little warm spice complements the blueberries.

 See recipe card for quantities.

-Amish-style oatmeal can be served like a casserole warm right out of the oven or at room temperature.
+Amish-style oatmeal can be served warm right out of the oven or at room temperature.
 You can also serve it as is, without any toppings, or you can add your favorites for added texture and flavor.
 Here are some great ideas for you to try with your oatmeal.

-• Splash of milk- This is my husband's favorite.
-He loves extra warmed milk in his oatmeal no matter how it's prepared.
+• Splash of milk- This is my husband's favorite!

 • Sweetener- If you have a sweet tooth, you can add a drizzle of maple syrup or honey to the top.